 What’s New in Books

-- Norton’s latest book, Automotive Milestones is now available for order at Amazon.com.
+- Automotive Milestones is available for order at Amazon.com and many other sites.
 This book explores the technological development of the automobile from its beginnings to the present.
 It tells the story of how the automobile’s major systems and subsystems developed over time and explains how they work in layman’s terms, without using complicated math.
 Combustion cycles, chassis layouts, engine types and designs, valve trains, transmissions, drive lines, suspension, steering, brakes, and body design – all are discussed in detail.

 - The 6th edition of Machine Design is now available.
 Its web-based software now includes a series of Master Lectures by Professor Norton on the subject of the text as well as eight short videos that demonstrate various principles of stress analysis and show examples of common machine parts such as springs, gears, and bearings.
 Six videos that show real machinery in operation are also provided.
 Digital e-book versions will soon be available.